Altronix/linq-network/docs/_build/html/_sources/getting_started/buildroot.rst.txt

 Altronix Buildroot Packages
 ---------------------------

-Buildroot offers the BR2_EXTERNAL enviorment variable as a convenient option to store packages outside of the mainline buildroot repository.
-Altronix uses this enviorment variable to extend buildroot with Altronix specific packages such as the LinQ Network library and application demos.
+Buildroot offers the BR2_EXTERNAL environment variable as a convenient option to store packages outside of the mainline buildroot repository.
+Altronix uses this environment variable to extend buildroot with Altronix specific packages such as the LinQ Network library and application demos.
 To get started with buildroot, clone the altronix buildroot repository and the buildroot-external-altronix submodule into your development workspace.

 .. code-block:: shell